 A writ that a court issues directing a public officer to perform or not perform a particular legal duty.

 The process of a third party (mediator) assisting opposing parties in a lawsuit to resolve their dispute without going to court.

-An application to the court to request that something be done or for a specific ruling in a pending case.
-Usually, a motion concerns an issue with the court’s discretion, such as a motion to continue a hearing to a later date.
+An application to the court to request that something be done or for a specific ruling in a case.
+Usually, a motion concerns an issue within the court’s discretion, such as a motion to continue a hearing to a later date.

 Generally defined as conduct that causes unreasonable risk of harm to others.
 Comparative negligence or comparative fault means a plaintiff’s own negligence that proportionately reduces the damages recoverable from a defendant.
 Concurrent or joint negligence involves the negligence of two or more parties causing the same damage.
 Negligence per se is negligence established as a matter of law that renders a person absolutely liable for resulting damages.

 A person authorized by the state to verify the identity of a person signing a document.
 A document is notarized when it contains a notary public’s signature and seal.

 A filing required to appeal a ruling made by a lower court.
 In Iowa, the notice of appeal is filed with the clerk of district court in the county where the decision appealed from is entered.

 To give notice is to make the other party aware of a legal action or filing of a document.
 See “Original notice.”

 A Latin term meaning “now for then,” usually referring to a court that is correcting an order or something it has done previously.

 A statement by an attorney opposing a specific question, testimony, or admission of evidence in a trial or deposition.